tshepang/blog/content/After the Rain (2000).md

 showed toward the unruly and disliked prostitute.

 The wife of the lead is a badly-developed character.
-The attempt to make her angelic is nearly ludicrous, and the performer isn\'t skilled enough to help achieve the goal.
+The attempt to make her angelic is nearly ludicrous, and the performer isn't skilled enough to help achieve the goal.
 Another bad character, though to a lesser extent, is the political leader.
 His portrayal is too fierce to convince.